foundata/guidelines/containerfile-style-guide.md

 - Configure Renovate's Containerfile manager and `docker:pinDigests` behavior for image references.
 - Group routine digest refreshes where this does not obscure a high-risk or breaking update.
 - Set a repository-specific update schedule that is shorter than the vulnerability remediation deadline.

-Renovate is the standard update tool, and it is itself a supply-chain input: it proposes changes to the digests every other control trusts.

-**You MUST:**

-- Run Renovate self-hosted from a version- or digest-pinned image or package.
-Do not grant a hosted update service write access to foundata repositories.
-- Give the update job credentials that can open pull requests but cannot merge them or push to protected branches.

-**You SHOULD:**

 - Maintain one organization-level Renovate preset that repositories extend, so schedule, grouping and digest policy are decided once instead of per repository.
 - Use Renovate custom managers to update digest pins embedded outside Containerfiles, such as pinned tool digests in scripts and deployment files.

-Renovate's AGPL-3.0-only license applies to the tool itself, not to the repositories or images it updates.
-Operating an unmodified or internally modified instance creates no distribution obligations.

 ## Build context<a id="build-context"></a>

 [*⇑ Back to TOC ⇑*](#table-of-contents)

-The build context is input to the builder and may be transferred, cached or inspected even when a file is never copied into the final image.
-It must therefore be deliberately bounded.

 **You MUST:**